Skip to main content

 }

-// This file has to be interpreted, e.g., as text file.
+// output.
+This file has to be interpreted, e.g., as text file.

 block CarsTextFileInterpreter oftype TextFileInterpreter { }